jaywonchung/dotfiles/README.md

 # Dotfiles

-## Installing dotfiles to a new system
+## Installing dotfiles on a new system

 Initialize the dotfile management environment.